kylerummens/supabase-smtp-imap/README.md

-# Supabase IMAP Server
+# Supabase SMTP/IMAP Server

-This is a simple IMAP server that uses Supabase as a backend for authentication and email storage.
-It follows the IMAP protocol and supports basic commands such as LOGIN, LOGOUT, SELECT, FETCH, and LIST.
+This is a simple SMTP/IMAP server that uses Supabase as a backend for authentication and email storage.
+It follows the SMTP and IMAP protocols to allow sending, receiving, and managing emails.

 This repo is a work in progress and is not yet ready for production use.